Finger Arthritis TreatmentBook Appointment

 Finger arthritis develops when the cartilage between the 2 moving bones have been damaged.
 When the cartilage between the 2 bones are destroyed, the 2 bones rub against each other and cause pain.
 There are 2 types of arthritis;

 - Osteoarthritis is caused by simple wear and tear

 - Rheumatoid arthritis is an inflammatory condition where the one’s own body attacks the lining of the joint and destroys the cartilage.

 Causes of Finger Arthritis

-Finger arthritis is often hereditary but can also be caused by previous trauma to the articular cartilage or the ligaments of the affected joint or as a result of joint infection.
+Finger arthritis is often due to wear and tear but can also be hereditary, caused by previous trauma to the articular cartilage or the ligaments of the affected joint or as a result of joint infection.

 - Pain, swelling and deformity of the joint